vitiral/simple-quality/README.md

 The concepts and tools introduced in this book will make developing software simpler and more fun.
 Think back to the time you first learned revision control.
-Think about how you were backing up files before that point.
+Think about how you were backing up files.
 Maybe you were copying folders with the date changed?
 Maybe you were not backing up at all?
 How catastrophic could one small change be to your entire project?